 How much experience do you have and what do you like to shoot?

 I shot my first wedding in 2010 and have worked as a primary and second shooter for the past ten years.
-Since 2021, I have focused on newborn and family sessions.
-Overall, I really enjoy shooting people in the context of their close relationships and booking both weddings and family sessions gives me ample opportunity to capture the joy, laughter, and invaluable moments between friends and family.
+Since 2021, I have focused on more on newborn and family photography and have decided to only do 2-3 small wedding or elopements each year.
+Overall, I really enjoy shooting people in the context of their close relationships and booking both weddings and family sessions gives me ample opportunity to capture the joy, laughter, and invaluable moments between loved ones.
 Given my love of colors and cross cultural experiences, I also love traveling and travel is all about street photography (and food) for me.

 How would you describe your approach and style?